dotnet/csharpstandard/standard/types.md

 - The `char` type represents unsigned 16-bit integers with values from `0` to `65535`, inclusive.
 The set of possible values for the `char` type corresponds to the Unicode character set.
   > *Note*: Although `char` has the same representation as `ushort`, not all operations permitted on one type are permitted on the other. *end note*

-All signed integral types are represented using two's complement format.
+All signed integral types are represented using two’s complement format.

 The *integral_type* unary and binary operators always operate with signed 32-bit precision, unsigned 32-bit precision, signed 64-bit precision, or unsigned 64-bit precision, as detailed in [§11.4.7](expressions.md#1147-numeric-promotions).